 If you have a large gap in work experience due to divorce, you should avoid using a chronological resume format.
 If you list the most recent job first, an interviewer will easily notice that you haven't been working for more than a year.
 It will make him doubt the fact that you have kept your skills and knowledge current.

 The best choice for you is a functional resume format.
 It will allow you to list your previous jobs ignoring chronological order.
 You can start writing your resume by mentioning the most relevant skills and accomplishments to show that you are a perfect fit for the role.
+Whether you're talking about language conventions of resume writing, or want to know how to present your proficiency in a second language, check this definitive guide on how to sell your language skills on your resume.

 When crafting a CV, you should focus on your core strengths and professional achievements.
 You should take the recruiter's attention away from the absence of recent experience and other weaknesses.